 \subsection{Noise Model}

-Noise modeling in PTAs is crucial for correct astrophysical interpretability of the gravitational wave searches~\citep{GoncharovSardana2024}.
-Broadly, modeled PTA noise is categorized into temporally-uncorrelated (white) noise, temporally-correlated (red) noise with the power spectral density modeled as a power law, as well as noise transients.
+Noise modeling in PTAs is crucial for correct astrophysical interpretability of the GW searches~\citep{GoncharovSardana2025b,HazbounSimon2020, LarsenMingarelli2024, ReardonZic2023b}.
+Broadly, modeled PTA noise is categorized into temporally uncorrelated (white) noise, temporally correlated (red) noise with the power spectral density modeled as a power law, as well as noise transients.
 We use the noise model from~\citet{ReardonZic2023b}.
 In addition to this, we model the contribution of the common-spectrum noise process associated with the GWB~\citep{GoncharovThrane2022}.
-It is shown in~\cite{ZhaoChen2025} that not modeling this process leads to false positives. \citet{ng15_cw} suggests that further modeling of the~\citet{HellingsDowns1983} correlations may be necessary for the data where they are evident.
-This may be required for future CGW searches with the PPTA data.
-Furthermore, we impose a minimum allowed value of the red noise power spectral density of $T_\text{obs} \times 10^{-20}~[\text{s}^3]$, which is well below the noise in PPTA~DR3.
+It is shown in~\cite{ZhaoChen2025} that not modeling this process leads to false positives. \citet{ng15_cw} suggest that further modeling of the~\citet{HellingsDowns1983} correlations may be necessary for the data where they are evident.
+We do not model these correlations in this work; however, it may be required for future CGW searches with the PPTA data.
+Furthermore, we impose a minimum allowed value of the red noise power spectral density of $T_\text{obs} \times 10^{-20}~\text{s}^3$, which is well below the noise in PPTA~DR3.
 This is done to avoid numerical errors in the likelihood.

-\subsection{Analysis of the 3-mm data}
+\subsection{Analysis of the 3 mm Data}

-To perform an re-analysis of the 3C~66B 3-mm flux measurements from~\cite{IguchiOkuda2010}, we employ the univariate Gaussian likelihood, $\mathcal{L}(\bm{S}|\bm{\theta}_\text{EM})$, where $\bm{S}$ is a vector of flux measurements in units~mJy.
+We perform a Bayesian reanalysis of the 3C 66B 3 mm flux measurements rather than using the original frequentist results from \citet{IguchiOkuda2010}.
+This allows a direct comparison between the GW posteriors and the EM posterior.
+We employ the univariate Gaussian likelihood, $\mathcal{L}(\bm{S}|\bm{\theta}_\text{EM})$, where $\bm{S}$ is a vector of flux measurements in units of mJy.
 The general form is the same as Equation~\ref{eq:likelihood}, except that the covariance matrix is diagonal with elements $\bm{\sigma}_\text{EM}^2 = \bm{\sigma}_S^2 e_\text{f}^2 + e_\text{q}^2$.
 Here, $\bm{\sigma}_S$ is the flux measurement uncertainty.
-White noise parameters $(e_\text{f},e_\text{q})$ are the error factor and the error added in quadrature.
-The analogue of $\bm{\mu}$ from Equation~\ref{eq:likelihood} for the EM data is the sine-cubic function from~\cite{IguchiOkuda2010}:
+White noise parameters $(e_\text{f},e_\text{q})$ are the error factor and the error added in quadrature, respectively.
+The analog of $\bm{\mu}$ from Equation~\ref{eq:likelihood} for the EM data is the sine cubic function from~\cite{IguchiOkuda2010}: